 The Project area is a characterised by agricultural activities (mainly grazing) without any major focal points like pans or hills that would have attracted human occupation in antiquity.
-Heritage finds were limited to Stone Age scatters varying densities in an open-air context throughout the study area.
-Raw material for tool manufacture is almost exclusively on chert that is readily available in the area and the artefacts are associated with the MSA and LSA.
-The higher density scatter (around HB015) is of medium significance and should be further investigated to mitigate against the cumulative impacts on the Project site by the various PV facilities.
-All three access road alternatives are acceptable from a heritage point of view.
+The project area was surveyed as part of the larger project for the Elandsfontein PV Cluster and heritage finds in the larger area were limited to Stone Age scatters in low densities in an open-air context.
+Raw material for tool manufacture is almost exclusively on chert that is readily available in the area and artefacts recorded in the area show typological traits associated with the MSA and LSA.

+Examination of historical topographic maps and aerial images also showed no structures or stone walled settlements in the study area.
 According to the SAHRA Paleontological sensitivity map the study area is of very high paleontological significance, and this was addressed in an independent study by Bamford (2022).
 The study conclude that it is extremely unlikely that any fossils would be preserved in the overlying soils and sands of the Quaternary.
 There is a very small chance that fossils may occur below the ground surface in the dolomites of the Oaktree and Monte Christo Formation (Malmani Subgroup, Chuniespoort Group, Pretoria Supergroup) and may be disturbed, so a Fossil Chance Find Protocol should be added to the EMPr.

-The impact on heritage resources is medium but can be mitigated to an acceptable level and the project can commence provided that the recommendations in this report are implemented as part of the EMPr, based on the South African Heritage Resource Authority (SAHRA) 's approval.
+No adverse impact on heritage resources is expected by the project and it is recommended that the project can commence on the condition that the following recommendations (Section 10) are implemented as part of the EMPr and based on approval from SAHRA.